yuri-stepanov/yuri-stepanov.github.io/_posts/2022-06-30-my-pi-setup.markdown

 ```

 Let's start SSH service and make sure it will be started during the startup.
-On the PI with a connected monitor and keyboard execute the following commands in the console.
+On the Pi with a connected monitor and keyboard execute the following commands in the console.

 ```
 sudo systemctl start ssh
 sudo systemctl enable ssh
 ```

-By default we can login using the username and password, that you have created during PI setup.
+By default we can login using the username and password, that you have created during Pi setup.
 It would be easier and safer to login using a key.
 Let's create a new key.
 On your main machine execute.